Frameworks that make digital health legible, evaluable, deployable.

 OutcomesValue-based

-Standardized outcome measurement sets across more than 40 conditions, designed to enable global benchmarking of value-based care.
+Standardized outcome measurement across 46 Sets covering roughly 60 percent of the global disease burden, designed to enable global benchmarking of value-based care.

 Visit →